Afternoon Tea at the Four Seasons Hotel New York

 There are two afternoon tea options on the menu but the only difference is adding champagne for an extra charge.

-The regular afternoon tea is $75 per person.
+Classic afternoon tea service on a 3-tiered stand.
 Add a glass of Louis Roederer Brut Champagne and it jumps to $95.

 Do I Need to Make a Reservation for Afternoon Tea?